 Use this optional worksheet to list your key strengths and key OFIs.
 Start by identifying one or two strengths and one or two OFIs for each Criteria category.
 For those of high importance, establish a goal and a plan of action.

-An electronic copy of this worksheet is available in Microsoft Word format from the Foundation, please email - info@nzbef.org.nz
+For an electronic copy of this worksheet is contact the Foundation on awards@nzbef.org.nz